Policy & Advocacy

 A substantial investment in youth development is needed now.

-Like any critical system, youth development requires resources, reliable data, and dedicated funding to continue delivering high-quality, equitable programming for Washington’s youth.
+Like any essential system, youth development requires resources, reliable data, and dedicated funding to continue delivering high-quality, equitable programming for Washington’s youth.

 What we're fighting for